Jose Herrera Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the eighth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Mariners have a 3.88 team ERA that ranks seventh among all league pitching staffs.

-- In his most recent time out on Saturday, the righty threw five innings against the Toronto Blue Jays, allowing five earned runs while surrendering eight hits.
+- In his last outing on Monday against the Minnesota Twins, the right-hander threw seven innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.